rheaacharya11/rheaacharya11/README.md

 ## Hi friends!
-I'm Rhea, a senior at Harvard. 🌱
+I'm Rhea. 🌱

 I adore solving problems, creating delightful products, and leveraging technology for good.

 I'm currently...
- ✨ coding in Python and Bash for my ML fairness research
- ✨ coding in C++ for my Systems Programming class
+ ✨ coding in Spark and Typescript on Data-driven Tools for Fortune 500 Clients ✨ coding in Python & Bash for AI Research Projects
  ✨ coding in p5.js to make interactive data visualizations & games
  ✨ coding in HTML/CSS/Javascript to work on my personal website: [rheaacharya.com](rheaacharya.com)

 <!--
 **rheaacharya11/rheaacharya11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.